KevinKTK/med-ip-forge/README.md

 - **`src/components/Layout.tsx`**: Defines the overall page layout
 - **`src/components/Navigation.tsx`**: Handles the main navigation menu of the application.

+#### `src/contracts/`

+This directory contains the on-chain smart contracts that define the core logic for funding and staking IP assets.

 #### `src/hooks/`

 This directory contains custom React hooks, which encapsulate reusable logic and stateful behavior.